Delegation: The Mindset + Methods

 Track progress

-Agree to how you will track progress and stick to it.
-When you ask if the project is on track and they say yes or no, ask them: “How do you know?”
-This gives you the real scoop on their progress and opens up the dialog.
-Always ask how you can support them and let them tell you.
+Agree on how you will track progress and stick to it.
+When you ask if the project is on track and they answer, ask: “How do you know?”
+This gives you the real scoop on their progress and an opportunity for on the spot problem-solving, if needed.
+Ask how you can support them and let them tell you.

-For a slew of reasons, delegation is not easy.
-It often feels like more work than just doing the thing ourselves.
-But we pay a price for this—in our peoples’ growth and our own.
-So go do it.
-Today.
-Let one thing go and experience the gloriousness of it.
+Delegation often feels like more work than just doing the thing ourselves.
+But we pay a price for this—stifling both our peoples’ growth and our own.
+So try it.
+Let one thing go and see what happens.